Table of contents

 5. Black Height: Every path from a node to any of its descendant leaf nodes must contain the same number of black nodes.
 This property is known as the "black height" of the node and ensures that the tree remains balanced.

-These properties work together to keep the Red-Black tree balanced.
-By enforcing these rules, the tree ensures that the longest path from the root to a leaf is no more than twice the length of the shortest path.
-This balance is crucial for maintaining the logarithmic time complexity of basic operations, such as insertion, deletion, and search.
+These properties work together to keep the Red-Black Tree balanced, ensuring the longest path is at most twice the shortest path.
+This balance helps maintain logarithmic time complexity for insertion, deletion, and search.

 Let's see an example of a Red-Black tree and how it maintains its balance while inserting elements.
 We'll start with an empty tree and insert the following elements in order: 10, 20, 30, 40, 50, 60, 70, 80.